Prediction of Tropical Pacific Rain Rates with Over-parameterized Neural Networks: Results

 \subsection{Rain rate distributions}

 Figure \ref{fig:percentile} illustrates percentile plots of estimated (Train) and predicted (Test) rain rate values from the GLM, RF, and NN methods over the WP and EP.
+Recall that the rain rates are based on $0.5^{\circ}$ grid means, so the values will be shifted lower compared to the native 5-km footprint resolution of the DPR.
 For both regions and all rain types, the distributions of estimated values from the over-parameterized NNs (red dashed line) successfully align with the distribution of the DPR observations (solid black line).
 This result is expected given that over-parameterized NNs achieved nearly zero training error in Figure \ref{fig:descent}.
 The other methods could not fully recover the training data and overestimate occurrence at low rain rates and underestimate occurrence at large rain rates.
 This result is consistent with \cite{yang2019predictive} and \cite{wang2021statistical}.

 In the prediction results, over-parameterized NNs outperform the other methods and accurately capture the general shape of the rain rate distributions of the test dataset (Figure \ref{fig:percentile}).
 While the test lines for the over-parameterized NNs no longer lie directly on the observed DPR rain rates, they still hew closely to each other at both low to moderate percentiles (0 to 90\%) and tail values (90 to 99.9\%).
 There are generally better rain rate predictions over the EP, similar to the GLM performance in \cite{yang2019predictive}.
+In particular, the predicted distribution of stratiform rain rate over the EP is very well represented from over-parameterized NNs.
 The deep convective prediction has especially high fidelity in the EP, whereas deep convective rain rates are all overpredicted in the WP.

 Figure \ref{fig:percentile} also shows that all the other methods exhibit markedly different patterns in their prediction distributions compared to the true rain rate distribution.
 Both GLM and RF tend to overpredict small rain rate values in the test data while underpredicting large values.
 This behavior is often seen in GCMs \citep[e.g.,][]{dai2006precipitation, fiedler2020simulated}, and indicates that these methods produce a narrower range of rain rate predictions compared to the wider distributions in over-parameterized NNs and the actual observations.
 Under-parameterized NNs initially show an underprediction at low rain rates, but then they bounce back to the observed rain rate distribution at higher values.
 However, under-parameterized NNs eventually end up generating too large of rain rates compared to the true values.
 Overall, these findings verify the superiority of the over-parameterized NNs in accurately predicting rain rate distributions.